 The plan to deploy EV fast-charging stations along Dutch highways started in 2011 when Fastned asked the Ministry of Infrastructure for permission to implement an EV-charging network.
 In December 2011, the government announced a public-tender process to facilitate the deployment of charging facilities at the 245 service stations along the Dutch highways.
 Fastned gained concessions for 201 locations.

-Please click here for an infographic and here for a videolink (youtube).
+Please click here for a videolink (youtube).